labrax/labrax.github.io/_posts/2019-05-04-photo-micro-sensor.markdown

  - analog input
  - plotter
 ---
-A bit on how to use this sensor.

-Omron EE-SX1137 Photomicrosensor is a discontinuated product since March 2020 [ref](https://components.omron.com/product-detail?partNumber=EE-SX1137).
-It is used to identify if there is an obstruction in the apperture, commonly used in printers.
+Omron EE-SX1137 Photomicrosensor is used to identify if there is an obstruction in the apperture, commonly used in printers.

+Although it has been discontinued since March 2020 [ref](https://components.omron.com/product-detail?partNumber=EE-SX1137), there are plenty of other components that operate in a similar fashion.

 I had a lot of trouble finding good instruction on how to use this photomicrosensor.
 The best implementation I could find online comes from [Z-Hut](http://thezhut.com/?page_id=974).